 - All About Loch Ericht

 - Where to Stay

 - Statistics / Weather / Helpful Links

 Looking for Loch Ericht cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Hidden in the shadow of Ben Alder Munro or Mountain, Loch Ericht is a beautiful freshwater lake on the border between Perth and Kinross and the Highlands Council areas of Scotland.
 At 5,532 acres (22.39 square km), Loch Ericht is one of the less commercialized lakes in the region which makes it the perfect holiday or vacation retreat for those wishing to explore scenic Scotland without heavy tourism.

 At an elevation of 1,152 feet (351 m) above sea level, Loch Ericht or Lake Ericht is a long, narrow lake, stretching 14.5 miles (23.3 km) in length by one mile (1.6 km) in width at its widest point.
 Much of the 37.3 miles (60 km) of shoreline is untouched, and certain areas of the lake can only be reached on foot or by non-motorized vehicle.
 A forestry gate on the north shore and railway bridge on the south shore mark the boundaries for vehicles.
 There are no through roads that circle the lake, but a single lane road along the western side takes visitors almost half way down the lake and over to Loch Pattack and eventually Loch Laggan.
 The terrain around the shoreline is mostly flat and easy to walk along for those who would like to explore the area on foot or horseback.